AdobeDocs/adobeio-console/overview.md

 # Adobe Developer Console overview

-Adobe developer console allows you and your team to flexibly and easily connect to Adobe services, enable Runtime, subscribe to event notifications, and manage your projects with new insights.
-Through console you can also build XD plugins and submit them for approval to be listed on the plugin marketplace.

-## What's new in Adobe Developer Console

 If you are familiar with console, you may have noticed that several new features have been added and the navigation of console has changed.

+## Welcome to the new Adobe Developer Console

+The new console allows you and your team to flexibly and easily connect to Adobe services, enable I/O Runtime, and manage your projects with new insights.

-Here are some of the exciting changes that have happened to Adobe Developer Console:
+Here are some of the other exciting changes that have happened to Adobe Developer Console:

-* ***NEW* Organizations:** Through Developer Console, developers can belong to one or many organizations, including having a personal organization with which they can build and distribute integrations and plugins.
-    * Enterprise: As a developer in an enterprise organization, you can quickly connect to Adobe services, get credentials, and view metrics related to the use of Adobe services.
-    * Personal: As an independent developer on Console, not part of an Enterprise organization, you can connect to Adobe services, distribute what you develop, and view analytics of service usage.
-* ***NEW* Projects:** All development work in Adobe Developer Console is now part of a project, including integrations and plugins.
-A project can be created that includes one or multiple products, and contains a combination of APIs, events, runtime, and XD plugins.
-Projects can be part of a personal or enterprise organization.
-Projects belonging to an enterprise organization are visible to all members of the organization.
-* **Plugins Update:** Plugins are now created as part of a project and are available only within personal organizations.
-Other than changes to initiating a new Plugin, the development, submission, and approval process remail relatively unchanged.
-For more information, see the documentation on creating plugins.
+### Integrations and plugins are now projects

+Save time and effort by creating projects that help you organize your work (APIs, event-based integrations, runtime, and XD plugins) and quickly get your credentials.
+Read the [projects overview](projects.md) to learn more.

+### Create projects for you or your company

+Keep work and play separate.
+Quickly navigate between personal projects and your organization's projects through the "profile switcher" that is always available in the top right corner of Console.

+### Introducing templates

+Templated projects include everything you need to get to "hello, world" faster.

+### Deploy your project with the Project Firefly template

+The Project Firefly template provides all of the developer tools you need to build Single Page Applications with Adobe's UI toolkit, create microservices, and orchestrate APIs in Adobe Experience Cloud.
+Collaborate with your team in dedicated workspaces and deploy to your organization seamlessly.

+### New features for Adobe XD plugin distribution

+Plugin distribution is easier than ever.
+You can now save a draft of your submission and preview it in XD before submitting.
+Want approval but not ready to publish?
+You can now submit and delay the publishing until you are ready.
+To get started, read the [plugins overview](plugins.md).

 ![](images/welcome.png)